photo courtesy: Sri D.Srihari, Postal Department, Vijayawada.

 Sri Samarth Ramadas

-Samartha Ramdas in Sarangapur Hanuman Temple, Sarangapur, Nizamabad district, Telangana Saint Shri Samarth Ramdas was born in 1608 A.D.
+Saint Shri Samarth Ramdas was born in 1608 A.D.
 He was born on the auspicious day of Ramnavmi in the village Jaamb of Marathwada.
 He was the second son to the pious couple Suryaji Panth and Renuka Bai.
 His parents named him Narayan.
 He deserted his family and went to Nashik so that he could avoid marriage.

-He was just thirteen year of age when he came across the place where ‘Nandini’ Rivulet confluence with River Godavari.
+He was just thirteen years of age when he came across the place where the ‘Nandini’ Rivulet confluence with River Godavari.
 The place named Takli was considered sacred by many as many sadhus used to meditate in this holy place.
-In the year 1621, on sukla saptami [radha saptami] of Magh month of Hindu lunar calendar, he started his meditation on Sri Rama at this holy place.
+In the year 1621, on sukla saptami [radha saptami] of the Magh month of the Hindu lunar calendar, he started his meditation on Sri Rama at this holy place.
 People started recognizing him as Sri Ramadas because of his devotion to Sri Rama and Sri Maruti.

 First mutt of Samarth at Takli